Chapter 23

 We all fell silent, struggling for useful thoughts.

-Ernest opened his mouth to speak, but was stopped by a loud crack of thunder – through the living room window, cloudless deepening twilight snapped to almost night, overcast, full of threat.
-Thunder rolled on, overtaken by blinding lightning bolts.
+Ernest opened his mouth to speak, but was stopped by a loud crack of thunder—through the living room window, cloudless deepening twilight snapped to almost night, overcast, full of threat.
+The thunder rolled on, accompanied by blinding lightning bolts.

 “I take it,” said Wilbur, “that we all saw that change?”